-In summary, a satisfactorily completed Individual Guided Study Program will have produced three documents in a candidate's permanent file: (1) a collection of seven peer-reviewed journal entries (one per quarter beginning after the first workshop); (2) a collection of journal entry papers covering each book studied and event undertaken; and (3) an integrative theological paper judged satisfactory by the candidate's Doctoral Committee.
-Satisfactory completion of the Individual Guided Study Program and the Fourth Workshop marks entry into the Culminating Project phase of the D.Min. program.
+In summary, a satisfactorily completed Individual Guided Study Program will have produced four documents in a candidate's permanent file: (1) a collection of reports detailing academic and spiritual progress (one per quarter beginning after the first seminar); (2) an annotated bibliography covering each book studied and (3) detailed reports covering each event undertaken; and (4) an integrative biblical and theological paper judged satisfactory by the candidate's Doctoral Committee.
+Satisfactory completion of the Individual Guided Study Program and the fourth seminar marks entry into the Culminating Project phase of the D.Min. program.